 \section{Abstract}

-In this paper, we consider mean field games (MFGs) with a major and $N$ minor agents.
-We first consider the limiting problem and allow the state coefficients to vary with the conditional distribution in a nonlinear way.
-We use the sufficient Pontryagin principle for optimality to transform the limiting control problem into a system of two coupled conditional distribution dependent forward–backward stochastic differential equations (FBSDEs), and prove the existence and uniqueness of solutions of the FBSDEs when the dependence between major agent and minor agents is sufficiently weak and the convexity parameter of the running cost of minor agents on the control is sufficiently large.
-A weak monotonicity property is required for minor agents' cost functions and the proof is based on a continuation method in coefficients.
-We then consider the equilibrium property of MFG with major and minor agents and use the solution of the limit problem to construct an $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for MFG with a major and $N$ minor agents.
+In this paper, we consider a mean field game (MFG) with a major and $N$ minor agents.
+We first consider the limiting problem and allow the coefficients to vary with the conditional distribution in a nonlinear way.
+We use the stochastic maximum principle to transform the limiting control problem into a system of two coupled conditional distribution dependent forward–backward stochastic differential equations (FBSDEs), and prove the existence and uniqueness result of the FBSDEs when the dependence between major agent and minor agents is sufficiently weak.
+We then use the solution of the limiting problem to construct an $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for the MFG with a major and $N$ minor agents.